Skip to main content

 FindMax

-collection.FindMax -> number
+collection.FindMax -> value

 FindMin

-collection.FindMin -> number
+collection.FindMin -> value

 Returns the smallest element in the collection, ignoring null and undefined values.
 If the collection is empty, returns undefined.
-If collection is not an array or map, returns the original value unchanged.
+If collection is not an Array or Map, returns the original value unchanged.

 Map

-collection.Map |element| { } -> array
+collection.Map |value, key| { } -> array

 MapKeys